Post

 Team size: 6 people Calculated over one month

-Team size: 6 people / calculated per month
+Team size: 6 people / calculated on a monthly basis

-Here, we use a monthly basis.
-Assuming no CI/CD process, there are 4 unexpected breaks in the main branch each month, causing about 720 minutes of repair and communication costs.
-Adding the time for packaging test and official versions and errors from manual operations, the total is about 1,010 minutes.
-With an engineer’s monthly salary of 80,000, this results in a monthly cost waste of about 13,000.
+Here, we use a monthly basis as an example.
+Without a CI/CD process, there are 4 unexpected breaks to the main branch each month, causing about 720 minutes of fixing and communication.
+Additionally, packaging test and release versions and errors from manual operations take about 1,010 minutes in total.
+With an engineer’s monthly salary of 80,000, this results in a monthly cost waste of approximately 13,000.

 • Labor Cost:

-Using GitHub Actions self-hosted Runner only requires purchasing 1–2 Mac Minis initially or directly using existing retired MacBook Pros as CI/CD Runners to provide services.
+Using GitHub Actions self-hosted Runner only requires purchasing 1–2 Mac Mini units initially, or directly using existing retired MacBook Pros as CI/CD Runners to provide service.

-The total cost is about NT$80,000, and benefits can be enjoyed starting around six months later.
+The total cost is about NT$80,000, with benefits starting to be realized after roughly six months.

-Disclaimer: This is just one method to calculate benefits and may not be the most accurate; it is intended to provide a concept for everyone to expand on, enabling management to understand the benefits of CI/CD and thus approve the promotion and completion of the entire workflow.
+Disclaimer: This is just one way to calculate benefits and may not be the most accurate; it is meant to give everyone a concept to extend, allowing management to see the value of CI/CD and thereby authorize the promotion and completion of the entire workflow.

 Tool Selection for CI/CD